-Note: This service aid is not available when you load the diagnostics from a source other than a disk drive or from a network.
+Note: This service aid is only available when you load the diagnostics from a disk drive or from a network.

 Each time the diagnostics produce a service request number (SRN) to report a problem, information about that problem is logged.
 The service representative can look at this log to see which SRNs are recorded.
 This log also records the results of diagnostic tests that are run in loop mode.